Chalarangelo/30-seconds-of-code/content/snippets/js/s/sync-async.md

 // LOGS: 'One', 'Two', 'Three'
 ```

 Asynchronous code runs in parallel.
-This means that an operation can occur while another one is still being processed.
+This means that **an operation can occur while another one is still being processed**.

 ```js
 console.log('One');